 Several sources say the cadet candidate, who hasn’t been identified, committed the act in a bizarre bid to get out of trouble he faced at the school for other misconduct.
 The prep school offers a year of training for academy prospects who need academic help.
 The school is primarily used to fill athletic rosters for the academy’s 37 NCAA teams.

 As I’ve often written, when a college admits students for reasons other than scholarly ability, such as filling illegal racial quotas or for the sake of other frivolous leftist initiatives, such students commonly drop out without earning a degree, but carrying a mountain of debt they have not the slightest skill, qualification or ability to pay off.
 Unfortunately, when this happens at a service academy, the taxpayer pays, and pays and pays.
-Should such people, unqualified for leadership in every way, graduate and be commissioned, their utter lack of intellect, ability and leadership can cost lives–unfortunately, usually not their own.
+Should such people, unqualified for leadership in every way, graduate and be commissioned, their utter lack of intellect, character, ability and leadership can cost lives–unfortunately, usually not their own.

 And speaking of leadership, this would be an ideal swamp draining opportunity for President Trump.
-What kind of leader not only acts without obtaining the facts, but when proved grossly wrong, praises himself for acting without obtaining the facts, because racism is bad–bad!
+What kind of leader not only acts without obtaining the facts, but when proved grossly wrong, praises himself for acting without obtaining the facts, because made up racism is bad–bad!